Frequently asked questions

 Where do you see patients?

-I currently offer services exclusively via telehealth, providing a convenient and flexible option for patients.
+I offer secure telehealth psychiatry throughout North Carolina.
 Virtual sessions allow you to connect from the comfort of your home, save travel time, and fit appointments more easily into your schedule—whether you're balancing work, family, or living in a remote area.

 What state are you licensed in?